Yilin-Yang/dapper.nvim/README.md

 gts fix   # fix style/formatting errors, wherever possible gts clean # remove output files, analogous to `make clean`
 ```

+If the EditorConfig and `ts-style` conflict, prefer `ts-style` and (if possible)
+open a pull request after changing the EditorConfig to match.

 License
 --------------------------------------------------------------------------------